adamlin/TissueReconstruction/README.md

 image is y-z dimension on x 850 deep width.
 ## Compilation

-This software can be compiled under Linux or Mac OSX; however, the current development has only been tested in Mac OSX.
+This software can be compiled under Linux or Mac OSX.

+## Installation (Linux)

-To be able to run the program in Linux, please create a Make file.
+To be able to run the program in Linux, please make sure you have installed "GraphicsMagick" lib and add-on library "libudev" in your system.
+More information on installation instructions can be found in the following files: (http://www.graphicsmagick.org/INSTALL-unix.html)

+After completed installation, build the Makefile in (TissueReconstruction -> tissueReconstruction -> make).
+The built program is called "TissueReconstruction".
+It required two parameters to do the job.
+Example: (" ./TissueReconstruction BLOCKFACE_File_DIC Restocked_File_DIC ")